 See if you qualify for a $0 DOWN USDA Home Loan Get Started Here

-If you've received a United States Department of Agriculture (USDA) loan in the past, you know how beneficial this program can be for low to medium income homebuyers.
-By providing 100% financing, construction loans, and not requiring private mortgage insurance, the USDA is able to open the housing market up to buyers who would not otherwise qualify.
+If you've received a United States Department of Agriculture (USDA) loan in the past, you know how beneficial this program can be for low- to medium-income homebuyers.
+By providing $0 down and lenient eligibility requirements, the USDA loan is able to open the housing market to buyers who would not otherwise qualify.

-The USDA Streamline Refinance is a pilot program for U.S. homeowners.
-First launched in 2012, the streamline program was designed to reflect pre-existing, successful streamline programs like the popular VA Streamline Refinance or IRRRL.
+The USDA streamline refinance, first launched in 2012, fashioned itself to reflect other successful streamline programs like the popular VA Interest Rate Reduction Refinance Loan.

 If you've received a USDA mortgage and feel that your rate is higher than the current rate, refinancing your loan is an option.
 There are a few requirements, however, to meet before you begin the refinancing process.

 Those interested in USDA streamline refinancing should know that cash cannot be taken out of a USDA streamline refinance.
 However, those refinancing may roll the guarantee fee into the final loan amount.

 The USDA streamline-assist refinance is often seen as the most favorable USDA refinance option.

 This program does not require a new appraisal, credit checks or calculations of debt-to-income ratios.
 Additionally, borrowers with little or no equity in their home may apply.

 Requirements for the USDA streamline-assist refinance are similar to that of the streamline, with a few additional details that include: